luciaconde/hotspot-baker/README.md

 # hotspot-baker
 ## Ultra simple Wi-Fi hotspot creator

+Turn your Windows computer into a Wi-Fi hotspot; for instance, to allow connectivity to wireless devices when only Ethernet connections are available, or to extend the reach of a network for devices of lower range.

 ### Usage

 _Note: all scripts need to be run in admin mode (Right Click > Run as Administrator)_